Does THC Lower Testosterone? 2026 Full Research Review

 CBD and male fertility

-Why do athletes choose CBD over THC?
+Why do athletes choose CBD instead of THC?

 What does this mean for bodybuilding and strength sports?